Open navigation

 The Labors menu is where you access the list of all Labor components configured in EVO.

-Navigate to Settings / Components from the main navigation.
+Navigate to Business Settings / Components / Labors.

+b.
+The Add Labor button allows you to add a new Labor.

 c.
-The Add Labor button in the upper-right of the grid toolbar allows you to add a new Labor.

-d.
-The Settings icon allows you to choose which columns are displayed and to enable Include Inactive.
+The Search Settings icon allows you to choose which columns are displayed and whether inactive records are included in the display.

-f.
-Each row includes a trailing icon-only actions button that opens a menu with options such as Clone, Set Inactive, and Delete.
+g.
+Each row includes an ellipsis that opens a menu with Clone, Set Inactive and Delete options.

 Labors Screen